arildwtv/hateoas-form/README.md

   // The URL exposing the API of the resource.
   url: 'http://api.example.com/my-resource',

-  // Forces the form to re-fetch (i.e. GET) the resource from the URL.
+  // Signals the form to fetch (i.e. GET) the resource from the URL.
 This can be useful when you know the resource has
   // been updated from somewhere else and you want to get the updated data.
-  forceFetch: function() {},
+  fetchResource: function() {},

   // Triggers an API update on a property.
   updateProperty: function(property, value) {},